 Preparing for the unexpected is your greatest defense.
 You can take these steps to manage your diagnosis and protect your health:

 Find the right doctor

-The first step in managing epilepsy is establishing a good relationship with your doctor, who should be an expert in treating this neurological disorder.
+The first step in managing epilepsy is establishing a good relationship with your neurologist, who should be an expert in treating this neurological disorder.

 Your doctor may prescribe medicine that can help control the seizures.
 Other treatments are available if medicines aren’t working.
 Our team at the UPMC Epilepsy Center can help you learn how to treat and manage epilepsy.

 People with epilepsy find it helpful to pay attention to their seizure triggers when it comes to things they can control, such as stress, a lack of sleep, or other lifestyle factors.
 Be aware that things you cannot control, such as illness, a medicine change (even those not used for epilepsy), hormonal changes, diet, and exercise, also can affect seizure activity.